YOUR CATARACT EVALUATION AND SURGERY: WHAT TO EXPECT

 Let’s talk range

-When your surgeon discusses your IOL options you’ll hear the terms distance, intermediate, and near.
-While lens technology is never a “slam dunk” at guaranteeing you’ll see everything perfectly if you select an upgraded lens, generally, the common tasks patients ask about apply here:
+When your surgeon discusses your IOL options, you’ll hear the terms distance, intermediate, and near.
+While lens technology can never guarantee you’ll see everything perfectly with an upgraded lens, generally, the common tasks patients ask about apply here:

 • Distance: television (small tickers may be problematic), dashboard and beyond (driving)